-- Activities in a Restricted Market: - Organizations or Governmental Entities from a Restricted Market; or - Individuals ordinarily resident in a Restricted Market.
+- Activities in a Restricted Market; - Organizations or Governmental Entities from a Restricted Market; or - Individuals ordinarily resident in a Restricted Market.

-The list of Restricted Markets is available on gtc.pfizer.com, under the "Restricted Markets" section5.
+The list of Restricted Markets is available on gtc.pfizer.com, under the "Restricted Markets" section.

-4 For information on how to use RPS OnDemand, see the GTC CoE website.
+&lt;sup>4 For information on how to use RPS OnDemand, see the GTC CoE website.